 cpu: "4"

-memory: 8Gi
+memory: "8Gi"

-# Team can only access their namespace
+# Team can manage their namespace

 apiVersion: rbac.authorization.k8s.io/v1